DiegoPrestesGit/flask-college-crud/README.md

 ## TODO

-- [ ] create the service layer
+- [x] communicate the API with the postgres through psycopg
-- [ ] communicate the API with the postgres through psycopg
+- [ ] create post to create the user in database

 ## OPTIONAL TODO